 - Ironsworn: Delve (2020): The first major expansion adds additional mechanics and content to the game, most notably "Expeditions" for dungeon-crawling quests, along with rules for running artifacts and campaign-level threats.

-- Ironsworn: Starforged (planned 2021): An in-progress standalone sequel that will bring the Ironsworn system into a dark sci-fi space setting.
+- Ironsworn: Starforged (2022): A standalone sequel that brings the Ironsworn system into a dark sci-fi space setting.

 This game provides example of: